Home About Books & Events Author Visits & Contact

 Author Visits

 Cathy takes great pleasure in speaking to readers and writers.
 Below are a few programs she has to offer.
 She can also tailor visits to meet specific needs.
 A basic school visit includes three presentations per day and time for book signings within 50 miles of Pelham, NH.
-For author fees and visits that are greater than 50 miles, please contact Cathy to discuss.
+For author visits that are greater than 50 miles, please contact Cathy to discuss.
+Small groups are preferred, but classes may be combined with no more than 50 students.

 PreK-Kindergarten